Everyone wears clothes, and often buys clothes, we may have many criteria when choosing clothes,…

 Fatigue testing helps determine the ability of a material to withstand cyclic fatigue loading conditions.
 By design, materials are selected to meet or exceed the service loads expected in fatigue testing applications.
 Cyclic fatigue testing produces repeated loading and unloading, including tensile, compression, bending, torsion, or a combination of these stresses.
 Fatigue tests are typically loaded in tension-tension, compression-compression, and tension-compression and then reverse loaded.

-Typically, the purpose of fatigue testing is to determine the life of a material under cyclic loading, however, fatigue strength and crack resistance are also commonly sought values.
+Typically, the purpose of fatigue testing is to determine the life of material under cyclic loading, however, fatigue strength and crack resistance are also commonly sought values.
 The fatigue life of a material is the total number of cycles that the material can withstand under a single loading scenario.

 What are the common fatigue test applications?